Regular procedure

 Legal assistance free of charge is provided in case of the rejection of a subsequent asylum application on res judicata grounds too.
 The Constitutional Court and the Administrative High Court apply a merits test and tend to refuse free legal aid, if the case has little chance of succeeding.
 The BBU-G introduces a worrying change in this regard.
 The law only includes an obligation to inform applicants of the prospects of success of their appeal without stipulating any consequences.
 However, the approach suggested by the impact assessment of the law, if applied in practice by the Federal Agency, is extremely problematic.
 Whereas the recast APD does not specify which other authorities could be considered competent to apply a merits test, entrusting the Federal Agency with that task will create an obvious conflict of interest.
 Moreover, where another authority than a court or tribunal carries out a merits test, the applicant must have the right to an effective remedy before a court or tribunal against that decision, according to Article 20(3) recast Asylum Procedures Directive.
 If in practice the Federal Agency were to refuse free legal assistance and representation on that basis without the applicant having an effective opportunity to challenge that decision before a court or tribunal, there would be a clear breach of the recast Asylum Procedures Directive.

-Moreover, the centralisation of legal aid and founding of the BBU GmbH significantly restricts the potential role for and funding of civil society organisations.
-At the beginning of 2021, only 10% of the staff of Diakonie Flüchtlingsdienst were still employed as a result of the contract cancellation in 2020.
+The centralisation of legal aid and founding of the BBU GmbH significantly restricts the potential role for and funding of civil society organisations.
+Since the beginning of 2021, only 10% of the staff of Diakonie Flüchtlingsdienst were still employed as a result of the contract cancellation in 2020.
 Funding remains a difficult topic for non-governmental counselling organisations.
-As of 2022, there are still several NGOs such as Diakonie Flüchtlingsdienst, Caritas (active in Lower Austria, Vienna, Vorarlberg), Integrationshaus Wien, Deserteurs- und Flüchtlingsberatung, Queer Base, ZEBRA (Graz), Fluchtpunkt Tirol offering legal counselling to asylum seekers.
+As of December 2023, there are still several NGOs such as Diakonie Flüchtlingsdienst, Caritas (active in Lower Austria, Vienna, Vorarlberg), Integrationshaus Wien, Deserteurs- und Flüchtlingsberatung, Queer Base, ZEBRA (Graz), Fluchtpunkt Tirol and tralalobe (Vienna) offering legal counselling to asylum seekers.[75]

-In practice, there is a constant exchange on general topics between the BBU GmbH with NGOs working in the field.
-However, this positive development does not change the criticism relating to the structure of the legal counselling implemented by the state led BBU Gmbh.
+In practice, there is a constant exchange on general topics between the BBU GmbH and NGOs working in the field.
+There is broad acknowledgement of the well-established practice of counselling performed by the BBU GmbH, but the criticism on the general structure and possible influence by the Ministry of Interior remains.
 Even the so-called ‘Qualitätsbeirat’, a group responsible for evaluating, observing and providing recommendations to the legal counselling department, stated in its report for 2021 that the current positive development is strongly related to the personalities of the director of the institution and the head of legal counselling, who values and fosters independence in the provision of legal counselling.
-Nevertheless, the Qualitätsbeirat recommends to take further legislative measures to strengthen the independence of the legal counselling department.[65]
+Nevertheless, the Qualitätsbeirat recommends to take further legislative measures to strengthen the independence of the legal counselling department.[77]
 In 2022, the Qualitätsbeirat focused on the assessment and improvement of the quality of the counselling provided by the BBU GmbH and on the translation services.
 It underlined the good quality of the services provided and the good cooperation of the BBU GmbH with the Qualitätsbeirat.
-Nevertheless it stressed again that legislative changes are necessary to strengthen the independence of the legal counselling department of the BBU GmbH from the Ministry of Interior.[66]
+Nevertheless it stressed again that legislative changes are necessary to strengthen the independence of the legal counselling department of the BBU GmbH from the Ministry of Interior.[78]
+The Constitutional Court`s decision[79] (see Legal assistance at first instance) underlined all this criticism of the structural deficits of the BBU GmbH and found the legislative acts to be unconstitutional.
+At the time of writing, the government is negotiating a possible amendment of legal counselling within the structure of the BBU GmbH.

 [1] Article 73 (1) AVG.